trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 * `GetLibraryAddress`: First, checks if the module is already loaded using `GetLoadedModuleAddress`.
 If not, it loads the module into the process using `LoadModuleFromDisk`, which uses the NT API call `LdrLoadDll` to load the DLL.
 Either way, it then uses `GetExportAddress` to find the function in the module.
 Can take a string, an ordinal number, or a hash as the identifier for the function you wish to call.
 * `GetLoadedModuleAddress`: Uses `Process.GetCurrentProcess().Modules` to check if a module on disk is already loaded into the current process.
 If so, returns the address of that module.
-* `LoadModuleFromDisk`: This will generate an Image Load ("modload") event for the process, which could be used as part of a detection signal.
+* `LoadModuleFromDisk`: Loads a module from disk using the NT API call `LdrLoadDll`.
+This will generate an Image Load ("modload") event for the process, which could be used as part of a detection signal.
 * `GetExportAddress`: Starting from the base address of a module in memory, parses the PE headers of the module to locate a particular function.
 Can take a string, an ordinal number, or a hash as the identifier for the function you wish to call.

 Additionally, we have provided several ways to load modules from memory rather than from disk.